-Can You Expunge Federal Criminal Offenses?
+Can You Expunge Federal Criminal Offenses in Pennsylvania?

 Typically, federal crimes cannot be expunged.
 Judges do not have the general authority to expunge your record after a conviction.
 Some federal courts have held that the court does have the power to expunge a criminal record for an arrest that was made in error or a case that was dismissed, so it is vital to pursue these options if they are available to you.